 The women joke that they live off of condiments.
 There are many in the fridge, mostly from local producers.
 They have an entire compartment dedicated to hot sauces: Snake Oil, which they always have on hand, is made by Baltimore’s Woodbury Kitchen.
 “It’s made from a local indigenous pepper called the fish pepper that he turns into this hot sauce,” Sheila says.

 Compared to the fridge, the freezer is sparse.
 “It’s a sign we like the fresh stuff,” Sarah smiles.
 Here they keep various frozen berries for Sheila’s morning smoothies as well as their coffee and an extra loaf of bread.
-There’s also a lone container of delicious gelato from Dolcezza, with whom they’ve worked in the past: “Around this time last year we did a Thai basil jalapeno-infused sorbet [for Dolcezza].
+There’s also a lone container of delicious gelato from Dolcezza, a souvenir from a project they worked on together.
+“Around this time last year we did a Thai basil jalapeno-infused sorbet [for Dolcezza].
 It was super delicious!
 The heat was perfect.
 We gotta get at him again to do something else,” says Sarah.

 It’s generally agreed that Sarah’s Gerolsteiner mineral water, which she gets from Whole Foods, is the most essential item in their fridge on a daily basis; she plucks out a bottle to sip as we chat.
 There’s also some vita-water for Sheila and fresh-squeezed orange juice from P St Whole Foods’ juice-squeezing machine.
 Fresh and local are the watchwords in the Gordy’s Pickle Jar house, and they’re music to our ears.